cozy/cozy-apps-registry/CONTRIBUTING.md

 Pull requests are usually reviewed within a few days.
 If there are comments to address, apply your changes in a separate commit and push that to your branch.
-Post a comment in the pull request afterwards; GitHub does not send out notifications when you add commits.

 Community